Warm, Compassionate Care For Your Child

 Filial therapy is highly effective due to the trusting relationship already developed between caregiver and child.
 You can learn filial therapy privately at our office, or in a group session with other parents and caregivers.

-4. Psychiatry For Children
+4. Child Psychiatry

 We understand the decision to give your child psychiatric medication is not an easy one.
 Our team provides careful guidance to determine when medication is necessary, taking into account a variety of factors including the nature and history of the issues you’re facing, as well as whether there might be a chemical imbalance present.
 Our decision process includes thoughtful discussions with parents, caregivers, and if appropriate, school teachers or counselors.